soomro30/zoppo/src/_work/pagen.markdown

 section2: |
   ## Swedes at the breakfast table
   A couple of months earlier we helped DDB and Pågen with another campaign, celebrating Swedish breakfast habits.
 Again, the platform for the videos was Facebook and Instagram and the campaign theme was “breakfast trivia.”
-Fully did all the animation work and DDB wrote the copy for the caption (which unfortunately is not seen here, but it was surely stacked with puns on buns).
+Fully did all the animation work and DDB wrote the copy for the caption.

 trivia:
   - video: "trivia/frukosttrivia_fisk-v2.mp4"